javierbustillo/SpotCurator/README.md

 [Here](https://developer.spotify.com/console/get-current-user-contains-saved-tracks/) you can find a way to generate the token necessary to scrape your liked songs from spotify.
 If you feel like that's not enough then you can create a text file called **good_playlist_urls.txt** and fill it with the ids of playlists you like.
 Make sure to generate the correct token if using private playlists.

+You must also create a text file called **bad_playlist_urls.txt**.
+Here you will add the ids of the playlists which you are sure you dislike.

 Once the token is generated update the correct line with the correct token in **extract_liked.py** and **recommender.py**:
 `token = ''`